DonnyLe/Reversi/README.md

 .

 ## Key Components
-The code base follows the Model, View, Controller framework (controller not yet implemented).
+The code base follows the model, view, Controller framework (controller not yet implemented).
 The model contains all rules and the actions that can be done in Reversi.
 To use the view, a copy of the model is passed into the view.

 ### Key Subcomponents
-#### Model
+#### model
-The Model consists of a board, represented as a 2d array of Hexagon Objects, a turn counter, skip counter and a HashMap of the colors corresponding to the players.
+The model consists of a board, represented as a 2d array of Hexagon Objects, a turn counter, skip counter and a HashMap of the colors corresponding to the players.

 * A Hexagon object represents a single hex on the board, and has a DiscState field.